Frequently asked questions in Alert Level 2

-We have set up a Remote Check System of Food Act 2014 businesses – that will continue during Level 2 – as an interim measure until on-site verifications resume.
+We have set up a Remote Check System of Food Act 2014 businesses.
 This means that Food Act verifiers, who have completed the necessary Remote Check training, can complete scheduled verifications with food businesses off-site, via a phone call or using online technology such as Skype.

 For more information, verifiers can visit the Food Verifiers Academy.
 Food businesses owners/managers can contact their verifier or email email@example.com

-Can I re-open or make changes to my food business in Alert Level 2?
+Can I make changes to my food business under Alert Level 2?

 Yes.
 However, there are requirements food businesses must follow to ensure their food is safe and suitable for consumers.

-To save businesses' time and money, we’ve waived some fees and charges so they can add on key operations like delivery, transport, and making chilled/frozen food.
-There’s a new pre-evaluated template for businesses (including egg producers, honey/dairy processors, and dual operator butchers) wanting to add on packaging, labelling and delivery.
+There’s a pre-evaluated template for Animal Products Act 1999 businesses (including egg producers, honey/dairy processors, and dual operator butchers) wanting to add on packaging, labelling and delivery.

 What safety assurances does MPI need?

-Under Alert Level 2, all businesses can resume operations and interact with the public in a safe way.
-This includes contact tracing and staying 2 metres away from people you don’t know in public, and 1 metre in workplaces.
+Under Alert Level 2, all businesses can operate and interact with the public in a safe way.
+This includes physical distancing and keeping contact tracing registers, along with other appropriate public health requirements.

 When can I hire new employees?

 You can hire employees at any alert level.
-You can carry out in-person interviews at Alert Levels 2.
-You must follow social distancing guidelines and stay 2 metres away from people you don’t know in public.
+You can carry out in-person interviews at Alert Level 2, and must follow social distancing guidelines.

 Can I travel for work?

-At Alert Level 2, you can travel for work anywhere in New Zealand.
+At Alert Level 2, you can travel for work.
 Take appropriate safety measures like keeping a record of where you stop and who you have come into contact with.